pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 #. **E-mail notification** page is shown containing three sections: **E-mail service settings**, **E-mail notification settings** and **E-mail notification history** .
 #.
 Click on **E-mail notification history**.
 #.
 List of all E-mail notifications that have been sent is displayed below.
 #.
-For each message sent the following data is displayed in the list: Name (type) of message, recepient's e-mail address, status and time when the message was sent.
+For each notification sent the following data is displayed in the list: Name (type) of notification, recepient's e-mail address, status and time when the notification was sent.
 #.
-Clicking on *Details* icon in the **Actions** column enables you to see complete body of the message sent.
+Clicking on *Details* icon in the **Actions** column enables you to see complete body of the notification sent.